LATEST UPDATE – changes to the Theory Test

 - Try the interactive sample case study questions included with Driving Test Success.
 You will still be asked 5 case study questions as part of your Theory Test multiple choice element, so it’s important to understand how this section is structured.

 - Attempt as many interactive Hazard Perception Test video questions as possible, to prepare for the second part of the Theory Test.
-Driving Test Success products contain a huge amount of interactive Hazard Perception video clips.
+Driving Test Success products contain a huge amount of interactive Hazard Perception clips.